A novel based on the true story of one of Edinburgh's most infamous sons, set in 1788

 THE FICTION OF DEACON WILLIAM BRODIE is another matter entirely, and began during William’s own lifetime.
 With Deacon Brodie: A Double Life, every opportunity was taken to incorporate 18th century source material — words which William, and others, actually spoke, and events which actually happened in the Edinburgh of 1788.
 One intriguing question remains however: Why would a man who had wealth, position, and real power in his home town take to crime?
 It has been said gambling debts drove him to crime, yet, even after he was captured following months on the run, he was still wealthy.
 Robert Louis Stevenson drew on the Deacon (and poisoner, Eugene Chantrelle) to write the classic tale, Jekyll and Hyde, but the simplistic idea of William having a ‘dual nature’ misses the mark too.
 By all accounts he appears to have enjoyed the thrill of crime.
 One of the novel’s reviewers called him, “an adrenaline junkie”, and that — as far as looking at the man through 21st century eyes is concerned — is perhaps the ‘best’ that can be said of him . . .
 Deacon William Brodie simply lived for the gamble on the turn of a card, and for the excitement to be had from walking a razor’s edge.

-The Excerpts available on HutchWrites do not require your email address before download.
+The excerpts available on HutchWrites do not require your email address before download.